 Listen and dance to amazing music, have tons of fun in the Youth Zone, wear yourself some plaid, and experience all that Festival du Bois has to offer all around Mackin Park over the weekend!

 Bring your appetite!
 A delectable array of foods are on offer at the festival, including delicious traditional Québécois fare.
 Try some hearty tourtière, sumptuous poutine, smoked meat sandwiches, or dig in to some sinfully good maple sugar pie!
 Back this year: our signature French Lumberjack Ale, courtesy of Yellow Dog Brewing, Festival du Bois’ official beer supplier.
-Also back this year: C'est si Bon.
-Stop by their food truck to try their famous Boeuf Bourguignon and other delish menu items.
+New this year: Frencheese Raclette!

 Cabane à Sucre André Beauregard Sugar Shack